petercasinelli/bc_css_sandbox/README.md

 git clone git@github.com:pcas00/bc_css_sandbox.git
 </pre>

+If you want a quick tutorial on how to fork, <a href="http://help.github.com/fork-a-repo/" target="_blank">click here</a>.

 If you need help getting started with GitHub, <a href="http://learn.github.com/p/intro.html" target="_blank">click here to learn more</a>.

 ###Importing Test Database Data